JorgeMartinez03/JorgeMartinez03/README.md

 ## About me

-🌧️: Rainy Days | :computer: Programming
+🌧️: Rainy Days | 🖥️ Programming

-- :earth: I'm from Madrid - España
+- 🇪🇦 I'm from Madrid - España
-- :heart: I love to customize everything
+- ❤️ I love to customize everything
+- :lov

 ## Tech & Tools Preference